 Many of the locations you can visit have some sort of sign depicting the scene that was filmed there, to give you some context as to what you are seeing.
 Others, such as Castle Ward, offer full Game of Thrones experiences like archery lessons.

 Whatever you discover, we’re sure you’ll have a great time hunting down all the Game of Thrones filming locations in Northern Ireland.
+We have a full guide to all the Game of Thrones filming locations in Northern Ireland which we definitely recommend you check out for more information.

 How to visit the Game of Thrones Filming Locations from Belfast